Custom SwiftUI Modifier with Expo UI

 Want to go deeper?

-My React Native course has a full section on native modules: registering custom views, writing graceful Android fallbacks, and shipping platform-specific code the right way.
+In the meantime, the React Native course has a complete lesson on building native modules from scratch: registering custom views, writing graceful Android fallbacks, and shipping platform-specific code the right way.

 LessonCreate a Native View